-Suddenly, we remember anchovies, those little salty wonders that can jazz up a dish like nobody’s business.
-But wait, what if you’re out of them?
-No need for a grocery run just yet.
+Suddenly, we remember anchovies, those little salty wonders that can jazz up a dish like nobody's business (small oily fish in the family Engraulidae).
+But wait, what if you're out of them?

 Here's the scoop: you can sub in some pretty common ingredients that'll do the trick.
 From umami-rich soy sauce to the briny goodness of capers, we've got options to save the day.